The FIRE Movement (Financially Independent, Retire Early) has people retiring as early as 35 or 40.

 To accomplish early retirement, having as much of your investments in tax-sheltered retirement plans as possible will be an absolute necessity.

-You’ll reach your goals faster on money that isn’t subject to immediate taxation.
+You’ll reach your goals faster with money that isn’t subject to immediate taxation.

 Do you see the importance of tax-sheltered investing?

-It may not be possible to invest all your money through tax-sheltered retirement plans.
+It may not be possible to invest all your money in tax-sheltered retirement plans.
 After all, there are limits on how much you can contribute.
-For example, on the 401(k) or 403(b) plan, the maximum contribution you can make from 2019 on is $19,000.
+For example, on the 401(k) or 403(b) plan, the maximum contribution you can make from 2023 on is $22,500.

-Once you reach 50, you can add a catch-up contribution, increasing that to $25,000.
-And since many employer-sponsored retirement plans also provide an employer matching contribution, all the better.
+Once you reach 50, you can add a catch-up contribution, increasing that to $30,000.
+And since many employer-sponsored retirement plans also provide an employer-match contribution, all the better.

 You may also be able to add an IRA contribution to the mix.